winya/api-docs/_posts/android/0.5/README.md

 ##### ErrorListener

-This is also a mandatory listener; the library reports all playback errors here.
-When an error occurs the lib will call the corresponding callback, then the library will return to the Stopped state, notifying the application using `PlayerListener.onStopped()`.
+This is also a mandatory listener; the Player SDK reports all playback errors here.
+When an error occurs the SDK will call the corresponding callback, then it will return to the Stopped state, notifying the application using `PlayerListener.onStopped()`.

 ```